Jala3400/Logo_to_ASCII/docs/usage.md

 ### Image Processing

--   `-n, --negative`: Invert the brightness of the image (transparent is never printed)
+-   `-n, --negative`: Invert the brightness of the image
 -   `-B, --black-white`: Turn the image into black and white
 -   `-t, --threshold <THRESHOLD>`: Threshold value for the black and white conversion (from 0 to 1) [default: 0.5]
 -   `-v, --visible`: Make transparent pixels visible